cbayonao/meli-challenge/VALIDATION_SUMMARY.md

 The system successfully addresses all requirements from **Part 2: Generative AI Validation System** and provides a robust, scalable foundation for ensuring data quality in web scraping operations.

----

-**🎯 Mission Accomplished! 🧠✨**

-The Meli Challenge now includes a comprehensive AI-powered validation system that ensures the highest quality of scraped data through intelligent analysis and automated quality control.